Journalism (JD/PhD)

 Policy

-- The School of Law cannot award credit for any class taken before matriculation at the School of Law.
-Dual degree candidates must, therefore, enroll at the School of Law before taking any journalism courses to be counted toward the J.D. degree.
+5. Except in limited circumstances, the School of Law cannot award credit for any class taken before matriculation at the School of Law.
+Dual degree candidates are strongly advised to enroll at the School of Law before taking the 6 credits of journalism courses to be counted toward the JD degree.